underfisk/neo/docs/neoappconfig.md

 * middlewares?: IExpressMiddleware[]  Express middlewares for http server(they are loaded before router and applied for the routes also)
 * databaseORM?: TypeORM.ConnectionOptions Provide TypeORM information in order to enable it.
 Soon we'll have more alternatives
 * trustProxy?: boolean Enables express trust proxy option, **recommended** if you are using Nginx or some proxy
-* staticFileDirs?: IValuePair<string, string>[] Provide a key-value static directory for serving.
-Soon this will be changed for better
 * corsOptions?: express-cors.CorsOptions  Provides express-cors module configuration in order to load CORS at express
 * helmetOptions?: boolean | helmet.IHelmetConfiguration  Enable/Disable helmet or provide configuration options which enables.
 By default we enforce helmet